yangdi-cv/Real-time-Age-Prediction/data/test/README.md

-## Save the test data in this folder.
+## Save your test data in this folder.

+- Format: rename the image file as "age.#.jpg"
+- Example: 10.1.jpg (the first image for age 10)